 The Bioinformatics Lab

 Due to both the underlying combinatorial nature of biological processes and the vast increase in data-generation capacity of modern biological lab techniques, the fields of biology and computer science are rapidly becoming inextricably linked.
-The Bioinformatics lab aims to bridge the gap in expertise between these two disciplines and develop computational techniques for solving biological problems, particularly as they apply to health-related fields.
+The Bioinformatics lab aims to bridge the gap in expertise between these two disciplines and develop computational techniques for solving biological problems, particularly as they apply to health- and agriculture-related fields.

 Notable Research Accomplishments

-The Bioinformatics lab has a steady stream of publications in leading journals such as Bioinformatics, BMC Bioinformatics and PLoS ONE.
-In addition, they have close partnerships with health researchers at the Vaccine and Infectious Disease Organization (VIDO), College of Medicine, and Western College of Veterinary Medicine in order to directly apply their research in the field of disease and health.
+The Bioinformatics lab has a steady stream of publications in leading journals such as Bioinformatics, BMC Bioinformatics, and PLoS ONE.
+In addition, they have close partnerships with researchers at the Vaccine and Infectious Disease Organization (VIDO), Agri-Food Canada, College of Medicine, College of Agriculture and Bioresources, and Western College of Veterinary Medicine in order to directly apply their research in the fields of agriculture, disease, and health.

 Current Research Projects

-- Developing techniques to analyze data from kinome micro-arrays
+- Improved techniques for normalizing and analyzing data from kinome micro-arrays.

 - Dr. Tony Kusalik